DennisDean/SleepScienceViewer4/README.md

 ## Help

-Will add as questions are received.
+Help documentation will be added as questions are received and common usage scenarios emerge.
+For questions or feedback, feel free to reach out to the author listed below.

 ## Authors

 Contributors names and contact info

-Dennis A. Dean, II, Phd
+**Dennis A. Dean, II, PhD**
 dennis.a.dean@gmail.com

 ## Version History

-* 0.1
+* v0.1
     * First functioning release

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the **GNU Affero General Public License v3.0 License**.
+See the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-The python code extends into a class structure code I wrote when I was at Brigham and Women's Hospital.
-The authored MATLAB code benefited from feedback received following public release on MATLAB central.
-The original MATLAB code benefited from code developed at Case Western University.
+This project builds on work originally developed during my time at **Brigham and Women's Hospital**, where a similar class structure was used in earlier internal tools.

+The original **MATLAB version** of this tool was shaped by valuable community feedback received following its public release on **MATLAB Central**.

+It also benefited from code developed at **Case Western Reserve University**.

-A re-factored version of the [multitaper_spectorgram_python.py](https://github.com/preraulab/multitaper_toolbox/blob/master/python/multitaper_spectrogram_python.py) file was used to provide a multi-taper spectrogram option.
+Special thanks to the authors of the [multitaper_spectorgram_python.py](https://github.com/preraulab/multitaper_toolbox/blob/master/python/multitaper_spectrogram_python.py) module, which was refactored for this application to support multi-taper spectrogram visualization.
-Information about the method can be found [here](https://prerau.bwh.harvard.edu/multitaper/).
+More information on the multi-taper method can be found on the [Prerau Lab website](https://prerau.bwh.harvard.edu/multitaper/).